Myanmar civil war (2021–present): Operation 1027 (Phase 1)

-On 6 November, TNLA forces seized bridges and road gates near Namhkam, Shan State, and took the town after a three-day assault.
-Kawlin also fell to the coalition, marking the first district-level capital seized during the operation.
-Over the next three days, the coalition took Khampat, Kunlong and Monekoe across northern Myanmar, re-establishing local government functions after securing towns.
-They also took Panlong base in Kunlong Township, killing Brigadier General Aung Kyaw Lwin in the battle, and the strategic Goktwin bridge near the Goteik viaduct on the main Mandalay-China highway.
+In early November, TNLA forces seized Namhkam, Shan State and nearby bridges and road gates.
+Kawlin also fell to the coalition, marking the first district-level capital to fall to the resistance.
+The coalition took Khampat, Kunlong and Monekoe across northern Myanmar, re-establishing local government functions after securing towns.
+They also took the strategic Goktwin bridge near the Goteik viaduct on the main Mandalay-China highway.

-On 17 November, the TNLA captured the Sakhan Thit Kone base in Namhkam Township, but lost it to a junta offensive the following day.
-The TNLA accused the junta of using chemical weapon bombs during the counter-siege.
-Through December, the TNLA seized Namhsan and Mantong taking over the Pa Laung Self-Administered Zone from junta control.
+Through December, the TNLA seized Namhsan and Mantong taking over the entire Pa Laung Self-Administered Zone.

-On 29 November, the Shan State Progress Party (SSPP) and the Restoration Council of Shan State (RCSS) declared a truce between their respective armies in response to the Operation, with the SSPP stating that the 2 armies "[intended] to unite as one in the future."
+The Shan State Progress Party (SSPP) and the Restoration Council of Shan State (RCSS) declared a truce between their respective armies in response to the Operation.

 In early December, the Tatmadaw allegedly asked China to pressure the Three Brotherhood Alliance to stop Operation 1027.
-On 11 December, China helped hold peace talks between the Tatmadaw and various rebel groups, including the Brotherhood Alliance.
+On 11 December, China helped hold peace talks between the Tatmadaw and various rebel groups.
 The Brotherhood Alliance announced on 13 December that these talks "lasted only 10 minutes" and vowed to continue fighting.

 In late January 2024, BBC News said that the "bloody two-year stalemate" of the civil war appeared to "have been broken" with the success of the offense of the three ethnic armies in Operation 1027.